 Finally, MSSA stands for Master of Science in Social Administration.
 Again, the MSSA degree is recognized as equal to the MSW or the MSSW degree.
 Graduates from this type of program are eligible for the same career options as those with an MSW or MSSW degree.
 The MSSA also takes approximately two years to complete.

-The only accredited MSSA program listed in the CSWE Directory of Accredited Programs is Case Western Reserve.
+The only accredited MSSA program listed in the CSWE Directory of Accredited Programs is Case Western Reserve University.

 There are likely other MSSA programs available, but since it is most desirable and beneficial to graduate from an accredited program, no others are reviewed here.